Chisels are a simple tool. Simple but useful.

 Traditionally, there was a different chisel for just about every job.
 But like a lot of areas with my tool kit, I prefer to break tradition.

-I like to keep things minimal, and I use only one type of chisel for everything, but the very finest, or extremely heavy tasks.
+I like to keep my tool kit minimal, and I use only one type of chisel for everything, but the very finest, or extremely heavy tasks.

 The Strong Bevel Edge Chisel –